ilkaytech/ilkaytech/README.md

 - 💻 I **like** coding
 - 📗 I’m currently learning full stack development
 - 🔧 I’m looking to collaborate on opensource and group projects.
-- 🧑‍💻 I want to become a software engineer

 <br>